 An architect's impression of one section of the Raheen housing scheme in Clara

-THE long-awaited 38-unit social housing project for Raheen in Clara got the go-ahead from the County Council on Monday.
+THE long-awaited 38-unit social housing project for Raheen in Clara got the go-ahead from the County Council this week.

 Councillors warmly welcomed the scheme, saying its mix of housing types will help take some of the pressure off the public housing waiting list.

 Disappointment was expressed however, at the failure of the plan to include a sewerage scheme link for existing residents and the absence of a roundabout at the entrance.

 Housing officer John Cunningham said the Raheen development is the largest of its type outside Tullamore in over 30 years.